 I had members of the Zen Sangha over recently, or I should say, up, to a potluck.
 It was good to get to know them better and connect with other Buddhists in C’ville.
 I think I will host one of these per month, in my home above the Zendo.

 Oh- and I am turning 30 soon!
 Wow – it kind of boggles my mind to hear this.
-However, I have gone through my Saturn return quite well – all the little bits and pieces that were in need of maturing are coming together nicely. <revised 2/2/10 – I still have a ton to work on!> My current plans, which are always subject to impermanence and change, are to do some hiking this summer, continue to see clients and students, maintain my practice and then graduate in December of 2009.
+However, I have gone through my Saturn return quite well – all the little bits and pieces that were in need of maturing are coming together nicely. <revised 2/2/10 – I still have a ton to work on!> <Yet another revision 3/29/21 – still working on layers of maturation and growth.
+Just more subtlety and clarity about my needs.> My current plans, which are always subject to impermanence and change, are to do some hiking this summer, continue to see clients and students, maintain my practice and then graduate in December of 2009.
 I intend to do a neat Zapchen

 retreat in one year – I need to get more clients and save up some $$.